Teacher Tip: The Most Fun Way to Build Reading Skills for Back-to-School

 New learning is supported by what your child already knows.
 Teachers call this prior knowledge.
 To quote master teacher Debbie Miller:

-Solid research tells us that how well a child reads is strengthened by the prior knowledge he has about the world.
-When something in a book reminds a student of an experience or an event in his own life, reading becomes an active process.
-This helps the student make meaning from what he’s reading.
+Solid research tells us that how well a child reads is strengthened by the prior knowledge the child has about the world.
+When something in a book reminds a student of an experience or an event in the student’s own life, reading becomes an active process.
+This helps kids make meaning from what they’re reading.

 Does your child love to garden or dig for worms in the yard?
-Books like How Groundhog's Garden Grew by Lynne Cherry or Some Smug Slug by Pamela Duncan Edwards may challenge and inspire him in new and exciting ways.
+Books like How Groundhog’s Garden Grew, by Lynne Cherry, or Some Smug Slug, by Pamela Duncan Edwards, may challenge and inspire your child in new and exciting ways.

-Tapping into prior knowledge does more than boost your child’s reading comprehension and his ability to retain new information.
+Tapping into prior knowledge does more than boost children’s reading comprehension and their ability to retain new information.
 It also makes reading a much more enjoyable and motivating experience.

 I give parents lots of tips for helping their children become better readers.
 High up on the list is providing your child with a wide variety of experiences outside of school.
-Experiences build your child’s prior knowledge, and books come alive when he can connect to those experiences.
+Experiences build kids’ prior knowledge, and books come alive when they can connect to those experiences.

 Now is the perfect time to build your child’s prior knowledge.
 And you don’t have to be rich to find rich experiences!
 Here are just a few ideas: